-Newhaven Enterprise Zone is led by Lewes District Council and Coast to Capital Local Enterprise Partnership (LEP), from now until 2022, eligible businesses will benefit from the scheme’s already growing impact.
+Newhaven Enterprise Zone is led by Lewes District Council and South East Local Enterprise Partnership (SELEP).

 Enterprise Zones are designated areas across England that provide tax breaks and Government support for growth.
 Businesses locating to Enterprise Zones benefit from up to 100% business rate relief over a five-year period and simplified local authority planning for certain developments within the EZ area.